 Joe believes that the future is built by young dreamers expanding our idea of what is possible.
 He has partnered with youth to rehabilitate forests in Michigan, experience summer camp in Kentucky, improve literacy in Kenya and teach English in Mexico.
 Joe joined Spark through the New Sector Alliance Residency in Social Enterprise Fellowship and holds a B.S. in Sustainable Business from Aquinas College, located in his native state of Michigan.

-Jim leads the development and execution of Spark's Career Exploration and Self-Discovery Program.
+Jim leads the design and implementation of Spark’s Career Exploration and Self-Discovery Program.
+With more than 10 years of experience in the education sector and a passion for creating diverse partnerships that provide excellent educational opportunities for students, Jim drives program quality, innovation, operations and scalability across the organization.
 Previously Spark's Executive Director in Philadelphia, Jim grew Spark's impact in the region and managed relationships with key stakeholders, from corporate and community organizations to partnering schools.
-A native of Atlanta and graduate of Williams College, Jim is dedicated to creating partnerships that provide excellent educational opportunities to students, a passion discovered during his work at Wesleyan University and with Hartford City Mission.
-Prior to coming to Spark, Jim worked as the Director of Corps Learning and Development for City Year Greater Philadelphia, and he recently completed his master's degree in Non-Profit Leadership from the University of Pennsylvania.
-Jim will continue his commitment to creating opportunities that reinvigorate students and inspire all of us.
+Prior to Spark, Jim worked as the Director of Corps Learning and Development for City Year Philadelphia.
+A native of Atlanta and graduate of Williams College, Jim worked at Wesleyan University and Hartford City Mission before completing his master's degree in Non-Profit Leadership at the University of Pennsylvania.

 A South Bronx native and graduate of Haverford College in the Greater Philadelphia area, Heather commits to program excellence!
 Her own experience having strong mentors open doors to a top-notch education experience inspired her to dedicate her career to helping youth realize their full potential.
 Prior to joining Spark, Heather honed her skills in education, volunteer management, and strategic partnerships through service with City Year Greater Philadelphia and AmeriCorps VISTA, and through helping Community Partnership School advance its mission to provide a high quality education to children in North Philadelphia.
 In her spare time, she enjoys volunteering, cooking, doing yoga, and working not to injure herself while running!